Chill? Netflix stock up even as market plunges

 Stocks around the world are falling because of trade war fears.
 And the media landscape is in the midst of a massive shift after CNN's new parent company AT&T bought Time Warner and a bidding war for Fox could soon erupt between Disney and Comcast.

-Yet shares of Netflix (NFLX) actually rose 3% Tuesday to just above $400 a share, hitting an all-time high in the process.
+Yet shares of Netflix (NFLX) rose nearly 4% Tuesday to just above $400 a share, closing at an all-time high in the process.

 Netflix is now worth $175 billion, more than Disney (DIS) and Comcast (CMCSA).
 The company is inching closer to Verizon's (VZ) market value of $200 billion as well.